dustymabe/summit-2017-container-lab/vagrantcdk/lab4/chapter4.md

 Nothing there, right?
 Ok, so let's start the bits up on the remote deployment server.

-                Before we do that, we need to change the ```publicIP``` address in the service file so that it uses the IP address on the remote host that we are going to deploy the pod onto.

-                Open the new service file and put the following definition in it.

-                ```bash
-                vi ~/workspace/wordpress/openshift/wordpress-service.yaml
-                ```

-                ```
-                kind: Service
-                apiVersion: v1beta3
-                id: wpfrontend
-                metadata:
-                  labels:
-                    name: wpfrontend
-                  name: wpfrontend
-                spec:
-                  ports:
-                  - port: 80
-                    protocol: TCP
-                    targetPort: 80
-                  selector:
-                    name: wpfrontend
-                  publicIPs:
-                  - 192.168.135.3
-                containerPort: 80
-                ```

 ```bash
 oc create -f ~/workspace/mariadb/openshift/mariadb-pod.yaml
 oc create -f ~/workspace/mariadb/openshift/mariadb-service.yaml